Skip to content

 Simple badges

-Simple badges are just a badge that does not react to clicks.
+Simple badges are just a badge that has no special behavior.

 Example markdown: